 Patterns of collisions and mitigation strategies

-Currently I am leading the Chapman Project at the Humboldt Institute in Bogota, Colombia under a postdoctoral fellowship from Colciencias and with project funding from the Ministry of Science in Colombia.
-The project will resurvey sites where 100 years ago Frank Chapman (AMNH) and his team collected birds.
-We will use results to assess bird population trends, share with the local communities, and design a bird-watching tourism strategy.
+Since march 2020, I have been leading the Project "Expediciones BIO: Alas, cantos, y colores" at the Humboldt Institute in Bogota, Colombia under a postdoctoral fellowship from Colciencias and with project funding from the Ministry of Science in Colombia.
+The project will resurvey sites where 100 years ago Frank Chapman and his AMNH team collected birds.
+We will use results to assess bird population trends, share with the local communities, and design a bird-watching tourism route.

 My research focuses on the ecology and conservation of tropical biodiversity, particularly of endemic and threatened species, and with a strong focus on birds.
 Through the use of spatial tools, I study the impacts of antropogenic activities on biodiversity to design strategies to improve conservation in biodiversity hotspots, including protected areas, sustainable agriculture, and rural development.

 I am also interested in urban conservation issues, especially those related to bird-window collisions and their mitigation.

 Using species distribution ranges, and readily available geospatial data, I asess species' extinction risk and refine conservation priorities from global, to national, regional and local scales.

 In Colombia, an important biodiversity hotspot for birds and other taxa, I worked on down-scaling national conservation priotities for birds to local actions in two cases: for the Western Andes by advising the purchase of a large area for conservation, and in the Central Andes by combining priorities for bird conservation with landslide prevention.
 Also in the Western Andes of Colombia, I did extensive fieldwork to evaluate the impact of deforestation on species' altitudinal ranges.